ropenscilabs/statistical-software/README.md

 data).

-Different metrics, and thus by extension very likely different standards, must thus be considered to be of differential applicability for different categories of software, and thus the interplay between the scope of statistical software considered above and throughout this project, and the standards emerging from the project, will be of critical importance throughout the project.
+Different metrics, and thus by extension very likely different standards, must thus be considered to be differentially applicable to different categories of software, and thus the interplay between the scope of statistical software considered above and throughout this project, and the standards emerging from the project, will be of critical importance throughout the project.
 More concretely, attempts to